-The City and its development partners will continue to seek new opportunities to leverage federal funds, such as the Low-Income Tax Credit program and U.S. Department of Housing and Urban Development Section 202 and 811 for the Elderly Program.
+The City and its development partners may continue to seek new opportunities to leverage federal funds, such as the Low-Income Tax Credit program and U.S. Department of Housing and Urban Development Section 202 and 811 for the Elderly Program, as well as a host of State resources to be made available following the passage of several affordable housing bills in late 2017.
 Depending on the financing structure of a given activity, the City may use CDBG funds to leverage appropriate state, local and private resources, including but not limited to those listed below.